 Maintaining RV Fresh Water Tanks

-Maintaining your fresh water tank is as easy as ensuring you always fill with clean potable water.
+Maintaining your fresh water tank is as easy as ensuring you always fill it with clean potable water.
 You’ll also want to dump the freshwater tank if it won’t be used for long periods of time in order to avoid letting water sit in the tank for months.
 Additionally, it’s a good idea to clean the fresh water tank at least once a year.
 See instructions for doing this further below.

 Using Black and Gray Water Tanks